QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

 maximizes the probability of detection for a given probability of false alarm.

-To make a good statistical inference, we want a small probability of false alarm and a large probability of detection.
+To have made a confident inference, we want a small probability of false alarm and a large probability of detection.

 With sample size :math:`t` fixed, we can change our two probabilities by moving :math:`c`.

-B the two probabilities must move in the same direction.
+A troublesome "that's life" fact is that these two probabilities  move in the same direction as we vary the critical value :math:`c`.

-Without specifying the penalties on making Type I and Type II errors, it is unclear about to trade off the two types of mistakes.
+Without specifying the penalties on making Type I and Type II errors, there is little that we can say about how we *should*  trade off probabilities of the two types of mistakes.

-Neverthesless, what we do know that increasing :math:`t` improves statistical inference.
+What we do know that increasing sample size :math:`t` improves statistical inference.

 Below we plot some informative figures that display showing this.

-We also present a classical frequentist method for choosing a sample size :math:`t` that provides a good inference.
+We also present a classical frequentist method for choosing a sample size :math:`t` that provides confident inferences.

 Let’s start with a case where we fix the threshold :math:`c` at :math:`1`.